AxisHax/pikuma3DEngine/README.md

 # pikuma3DEngine
-A 3D engine created using C and SDL.
+A 3D rendering engine created using C and SDL.
+Learned from Pikuma.com.